top of page

 This hack works with jackets as well as vests.

 Tip 2.
-For the Fancy Times
+For Special Occasions (beyond the first one)

 Tip 3.
-Complete an Everyday Outfit
+Complete a Casual Outfit

 Tip 4.
 "Not a Tie" Looks